Importance of stable mass transfer and stellar winds for the formation of gravitational wave sources: Introduction

-Therefore, the first mass transfer phase has a significant effect on the predicted merger rates of the two main channels.
-To understand this effect better, we test different assumptions for the angular momentum loss and the fraction of mass ejected during a mass transfer phase with a non-compact accretor.
-We also vary the mass transfer stability criteria of evolved stars with radiative envelopes to understand the consequences of studies such as \citet{Ge_2020}, \citet{Pavlovskii_2016}.
-Furthermore, we also test the implications of recent developments regarding the evolutionary stage at which giant stars develop convective envelopes, following \citet{Klencki_2021}.
-We create models using all possible combinations of parameter variations.
-This allows us to understand the interrelated effects of uncertainties.
+In this paper, we perform a parameter study on the classical isolated binary channel, using a rapid population synthesis code, \textsc{SeBa} (\citealt{Portegies96}, \citealt{Toonen_2012}).
+In the first part of this paper, we study the uncertainties related to the first phase of mass transfer (i.e. mass transfer episodes between two hydrogen rich stars).
+For this, we test different assumptions regarding the angular momentum loss mode and the fraction of mass ejected during the mass transfer phase with a non-compact accretor.
+We also vary the mass transfer stability criteria of evolved stars with radiative envelopes and make different assumptions about the evolutionary stage at which giant stars develop convective envelopes to investigate the implications of studies such as \citet{Ge2015}; \citet{Pavlovskii2017}; \citet{Ge_2020}; \citet{Klencki_2021}.
+We make model variations using all possible combinations of parameter variations.
+This allows us to explore the interrelated effects of uncertainties.

-In the second part of the paper, we investigate the effects of uncertainties in stellar winds.
-Both theoretical (\citealt{BJ22https://doi.org/10.48550/arxiv.2203.08218}, \citealt{bjrklund2020new}, \citealt{Krti_ka_2017}, \citealt{Sundqvist_2019}) and observational (e.g. \citealt{Fullerton2006}) studies suggest that mass loss rates of O/B stars could be overestimated by a factor of 2-3 by the prescription of \cite{Vink_2001}, which is commonly used in stellar evolutionary codes.
-As we will see, the impact of lowered mass loss rates on GW sources significantly depends on our assumption of other, seemingly unrelated binary physics.
+In the second part of the paper, we investigate the effects of uncertainties in mass-loss rates of line-driven stellar winds.
+Both theoretical (\citealt{Krti_ka_2017}; \citealt{Sundqvist_2019}; \citealt{bjrklund2020new}; \citealt{BJ22https://doi.org/10.48550/arxiv.2203.08218}) and observational (e.g. \citealt{Fullerton2006}) studies suggest that mass loss rates of O/B stars could be overestimated by a factor of 2-3 by the prescription of \cite{Vink_2001}, which is commonly used in stellar evolutionary codes.
+As we will see, the impact of lowered mass loss rates on the demographics of GW sources sensitively depends on our assumptions regarding other, seemingly unrelated binary physics.
 Therefore, the second part of the paper shows an example of the importance of interrelated effects of uncertain parameters and it highlights the dangers of devising strategies to infer stellar physics directly from GW data without performing a full parameter study.